WINCHESTER Liberal Democrats have comfortably won the city council by-election in the Oliver’s Battery and Badger Farm ward.

 The election on Thursday, with the result announced late last night, was caused by the death of David Spender last autumn.

 It means the Lib Dems now have 28 councillors including independent former Lib Dem Adrian Hicks; the Conservatives have 27, including Alexis Fall, a recent defector from the Lib Dems.
-The Independents have two.
+The

 The Lib Dems have lost their majority but it now appears unlikely that the Tories will ally with the Independents and seek to topple them.